-- Looked After Children Sufficiency Strategy 2018-2021 - NHS North Central London Clinical Commissioning (CCG) Groups 5 Year Plan2 - Haringey Joint Mental Health and Wellbeing Strategy 2019-2023 - Council's Building a Stronger Haringey Together - Borough Plan 2019-2023
+- Haringey's Health and Well Being Strategy 2015-20181.
+Ageing Well Strategy - NHS North Central London Haringey's Clinical Commissioning (NCL CCG) Groups 5 Year Plan2 - Haringey Council and the NCL CCG's Joint Commissioning Section 75 agreement - Council's Building a Stronger Haringey Together, - Haringey's Borough Plan 2019-2023

 These plans place renewed emphasis on prevention, early intervention, promoting independence, integration, inter-agency partnership working, and community resilience.
-They all seek to reduce health and social inequalities faced by people living in Haringey through working with communities and residents and to improve opportunities for children to enjoy a healthy, safe and fulfilling life.
+They all seek to reduce health and social inequalities faced by people living in Haringey through working with communities and residents and to improve opportunities for adults to enjoy a healthy, safe and fulfilling life.

-- 3.3 This service meets the design principles outlined in the Council's overall strategic direction, including: - (i) Maintain a constant focus on long-term quality of support to live at home for Service Users by promoting their health, well-being and independence;

-(ii) Increase and improve the variety of services and outcomes available to Service

-Users whilst supporting the personalisation agenda;

-- (iii)Establish the right commercial incentives for Service Providers to deliver and maintain high service quality, which delivers on its outcomes; - (iv) Effectively manage Service Provider relationships on a proactive basis to drive continuous improvements in quality of services; - (v) Improve the transparency of Service Provider performance whilst giving consideration to the Council resource impact; - (vi) Increase Service User self-sufficiency and independence through enablement of Service Users: - Reducing dependency on long term services e.g. residential care, where possible and appropriate, and reducing package growth; - Supporting young people to prepare for adult life and helping them go on to achieve the best outcomes in terms of employment, independent living, health and community participation. - (vii) Reduce the level of intervention over someone's life in care with realistic expectations of the role of the Service User, family and other informal carer support; - (viii) Ensure that the delivery model proactively manages demand and is flexible and able to take advantage of new ways of working e.g. technological advancements; - (ix) Deliver an integrated, efficient and effective service through encouraging internal and external collaboration and partnerships; and - (x) Increase transparency of cost and cost drivers as required by the Care Act (2014).
+- 3.2 This service meets the design principles outlined in the Council's overall strategic direction, including: - (i) Maintain a constant focus on long-term quality of support to live at home for Service Users by promoting their health, well-being and independence; - (ii) Increase and improve the variety of services and outcomes available to Service Users whilst supporting the personalisation agenda; - (iii) Establish the right commercial incentives for Service Providers to deliver and maintain high service quality, which delivers on its outcomes; - (iv) Effectively manage Service Provider relationships on a proactive basis to drive continuous improvements in quality of services; - (v) Improve the transparency of Service Provider performance whilst giving consideration to the Council resource impact; - (vi) Increase Service User self-sufficiency and independence through enablement of Service Users: - Reducing dependency on long term services e.g. residential care, where possible and appropriate, and reducing package growth; - (vii) Reduce the level of intervention over someone's life in care with realistic expectations of the role of the Service User, family and other informal carer support; - (viii) Ensure that the delivery model proactively manages demand and is flexible and able to take advantage of new ways of working e.g. technological advancements; - (ix) Deliver an integrated, efficient and effective service through encouraging internal and external collaboration and partnerships; and - (x) Increase transparency of cost and cost drivers as required by the Care Act (2014).